Academic Requirements

 If a student-athlete is considering transferring, the student is required to complete the steps listed below in order to satisfy University and NCAA rules.

-If Notification of Transfer is submitted and the student-athlete is transferring for the first time, the student-athlete’s financial aid may not be reduced or canceled until the end of the regular academic term in which the notification of transfer is received.
+If Notification of Transfer is submitted, the student-athlete’s financial aid may not be reduced or canceled until the end of the regular academic term in which the notification of transfer is received.
 If a student-athlete provides written notification of transfer to UNF between regular academic terms (winter break, summer break), UNF may reduce or cancel the financial aid immediately.

-If another institution’s coach makes impermissible contact with a UNF student-athlete in regards to a possible transfer, the student-athlete is required to report this contact to the compliance office immediately.
+If another institution’s coach makes impermissible contact with a UNF student-athlete regarding a possible transfer, the student-athlete is required to report this contact to the Compliance office immediately.

 As a student-athlete at UNF, you are entitled to free admission to all UNF regular season home intercollegiate athletic contests with the use of your Osprey1 card.

 For any home or away intercollegiate event which requires tickets for admission, the student-athlete who participates in the sport is allowed FOUR (4) complimentary admissions.
-Prior to the start of the competitive season, Assistant Director of Ticketing will conduct an ARMS training session with teams utilizing complimentary admissions.
+Prior to the start of the competitive season, Assistant Director of Ticketing will conduct a training session with teams utilizing complimentary admissions.
 The complimentary tickets will be issued via a pass list for individuals designated by the student-athlete.
 NO HARD TICKETS WILL BE GIVEN TO STUDENT-ATHLETES FOR DISTRIBUTION.
 All guests on the pass list must show valid picture ID unless a minor.
 It is NOT permissible for a student-athlete to obtain additional complimentary admissions from coaches, staff, trainers, or student managers.
+However, student-athletes may trade unused complimentary admissions to their teammates.

 Under no circumstances shall a student-athlete sell or accept any compensation for his/her complimentary admissions.

-At the end of each season and following the completion of your athletic career, you will be asked to participate in an end-of-the-season survey and an exit interview.
+At the end of each season, you will be asked to participate in an end-of-the-season survey.
+Following the completion of your UNF athletic career, you will be asked to participate in an exit interview.
 Your participation in these surveys and interview is essential in providing feedback on your student-athlete experience.
 Your sport supervisor will facilitate the administration of the survey each year and conduct your exit interview at the conclusion of your career or prior to your transfer.